oceanprotocol/list-purgatory/policies/README.md

 3. Publisher submits a counter-proposal
 4. Reporter doesn't retract
 5. OPF doesn't know if asset is good or bad.
 Item stays in Purgatory.
-6. Publisher gives OPF more information to make it clear that asset is good, and access gets re-enabled.
-Or, they take scam reporter to court.
+6. Publisher gives OPF more information to make it clear that asset is good.
+Purgatory status is revoked or the publisher takes legal action against the scam reporter.

 Scenario: bad publisher, good reporter.
 1. Bad publisher publishes stolen asset